What is a Digital Asset Management system - DAM vs CMS

 What is digital asset management system (DAM)?

 According to the Gartner Glossary, a Digital Asset Managements system is in charge of storing, managing and rendering rich media.
 This includes text, graphics, photos, audio, and video.
 Typically, DAM systems support all kinds of operations, from operational to administrative and both inside and outside organizations.

 However, modern digital assets are not always in the media category only.
-They also include computer-aided design files, IoT data, user data, and structured content.
+They also include computer-aided design files, Internet of Things (IoT) data, user data, and structured content.

 Digital asset management systems are tools that bring harmony to all of your digital files by gathering them in one place, making them searchable, and establishing permissions around their usage.